icastillejogomez/phones-viewer-api/README.md

 You need Node.js with npm in your computer to run this project.
 If you need to install it see [this page](https://nodejs.org/es/)

+### Server Port

+The server is going to listen on port 8080, change Dockerfile exposed port, PORT env var & update the package.json scripts to create the container with the correct mapping port

 ## Run on Docker

 ### Create Docker build